Xiangning Zhang

 Xiangning "Forrest" Zhang 张向宁 (born in 1972) is a Chinese information technology entrepreneur, angel investor, and venture capitalist.
-He is among the first group of Internet entrepreneurs in China, and also the founder, former Chairman and CEO of HiChina Corporation (WWW.NET.CN) as well as the Chairman and CEO of Tixa Internet Technology Corporation.
-Zhang foresaw the potential of the Internet and provided domain name registration and web hosting services from the end of 1995, leading HiChina to earn the largest share of the Chinese market in this field.
+He is among the first generation of internet entrepreneurs in China.
+Zhang is the founder, former chairman and CEO of HiChina Corporation (now Alibaba Cloud) as well as the chairman and CEO of Tixa Internet Technology Corporation.
+Zhang foresaw the potential of the internet and provided domain name registration and web hosting services from the end of 1995, leading HiChina to earn the largest share of the Chinese market in this field.
 Later he started his second company, Tixa, and continued to innovate while holding positions in organizations like the All-China Youth Federation and the China Council for International Investment Promotion.

 Early life

 Zhang enrolled in Beijing Normal University at 16 years old.
-His paper on the Principle of Relativity written at 17 years old impressed a professor at the Massachusetts Institute of Technology (MIT), but shortly afterwards, he willingly stopped schooling at 18 years old.
+His paper on the Principle of Relativity written at 17 years old impressed a professor at the Massachusetts Institute of Technology (MIT), but shortly afterwards, Zhang willingly stopped schooling at 18 years old.